Azure-Samples/Cognitive-Services-Speech-Devices-SDK/README.md

 # Samples Repository for the Cognitive Services Speech Devices SDK

-This project hosts the **samples** for the Cognitive Services Speech Devices SDK.
+This project hosts the **samples** for Cognitive Services Speech Devices SDK.
+The code here is for reference only.
+It uses certain libraries which are not hosted here.
+Please use the quickstart guides mentioned below to learn how to use sample code and download required library files.

 ## Features